CyGei/Blogdown/content/project/TUTO_MCMC/index.md

 5.  **Convergence** in MCMC refers to the process by which the chains “forget” their initial starting points and explore the posterior distribution in a more uniform way.
 In other words, convergence occurs when the samples in the chain are no longer influenced by their starting positions and instead accurately represent the posterior distribution.

-6.  **Correlation** in MCMC refers to the statistical dependence between successive samples in a chain.
+6.  **Auto-correlation** in MCMC refers to the statistical dependence between successive samples in a chain.
 High correlation between samples can indicate that the chain has not yet fully converged, or that the posterior distribution has multiple modes or other structures that are causing the chain to get stuck.

 let’s write R functions to process and visualise the mcmc output.